gokberkakdeniz/gokberkakdeniz/README.md

 🐧 I'm a Linux enthusiast.

-📫 You can reach me via [linkedin](https://www.linkedin.com/in/gokberkakdeniz/), email or glance my website [akdeniz.dev](https://akdeniz.dev/).
+📫 You can reach me via [linkedin](https://www.linkedin.com/in/gokberkakdeniz/), email.

+💬 You can glance my website [akdeniz.dev](https://akdeniz.dev/) to learn more about me.

 <!--
 <p>